-- 6.17.3.3 The Foundation Trust may also give financial assistance (whether by way of loan, guarantee or otherwise) to any person for the purposes of or in connection with its functions. - 6.17.4 Investment of Temporary Cash Surpluses - 6.17.4.1 Temporary cash surpluses must be held only in such public and private sector investments as authorised by the Board of Directors. - The Finance, Performance and Business Development committee is responsible for establishing and monitoring an appropriate investment strategy. - 6.17.4.3 The Director of Finance is responsible for advising the Board of Directors on investments and shall report periodically to the Board of Directors concerning the performance of investments held. - The Director of Finance will prepare detailed procedural instructions on investment operations and on the records to be maintained.
+6.17.4 Investment of Temporary Cash Surpluses

+6.17.4.1 Temporary cash surpluses must be held only in such public and private sector investments as authorised by the Board of Directors.

+- 6.17.4.2 The Finance, Performance and Business Development committee is responsible for establishing and monitoring an appropriate investment strategy. - 6.17.4.3 The Director of Finance is responsible for advising the Board of Directors on investments and shall report periodically to the Board of Directors concerning the performance of investments held. - The Director of Finance will prepare detailed procedural instructions on investment 6.17.4.4 operations and on the records to be maintained.
 The Foundation Trust's Treasury Management Policy will include instructions on funding and investing, safe harbour investments, risk management, borrowing, controls, reporting and performance management.
-It will also incorporate guidance from NHS Improvement as appropriate. - 6.18 Capital Investment, Private Financing, Fixed Asset Registers and Security of Assets - 6.18.1 Capital Investment - 6.18.1.1 The Chief Executive: - (a) Shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b) Is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - (c) Shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - For capital expenditure proposals, the Chief Executive shall ensure (in accordance with the limits outlined in the Scheme of Delegation): - (a) That a business case is produced, setting out: - i) An option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; and - ii) Appropriate project management and control arrangements; and - iii) The involvement of appropriate Foundation Trust personnel and external agencies; and - (b) That the Director of Finance has certified professionally to the costs and revenue consequences detailed in the business case. - 6.18.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of CONCODE and the capital investment manual and any other relevant guidance issued by NHS Improvement. - 6.18.1.4 The Director of Finance shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme, in accordance with Inland Revenue guidance.
+It will also incorporate guidance from NHS Improvement as appropriate.

+6.18 Capital Investment, Private Financing, Fixed Asset Registers and Security of Assets

+6.18.1 Capital Investment

+- The Chief Executive: 6.18.1.1 - (a) Shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans: - (b) Is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - (c) Shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - 6.18.1.2 For capital expenditure proposals, the Chief Executive shall ensure (in accordance with the limits outlined in the Scheme of Delegation): - (a) That a business case is produced, setting out: - An option appraisal of potential benefits compared with known costs to i) determine the option with the highest ratio of benefits to costs; and - ii) Appropriate project management and control arrangements; and - The involvement of appropriate Foundation Trust personnel and iii) external agencies: and - (b) That the Director of Finance has certified professionally to the costs and revenue consequences detailed in the business case. - 6.18.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of CONCODE and the capital investment manual and any other relevant guidance issued by NHS Improvement. - 6.18.1.4 The Director of Finance shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme, in accordance with Inland Revenue guidance. - 6.18.1.5 The Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised budgets. - The approval of a capital programme shall not constitute approval for expenditure on 6.18.1.6 any scheme.
+The Chief Executive shall issue to the manager responsible for any scheme: - (a) Specific authority to commit expenditure - (b) Authority to proceed to tender

-- 6.18.1.5 The Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised budgets. - 6.18.1.6 The approval of a capital programme shall not constitute approval for expenditure on any scheme.
-The Chief Executive shall issue to the manager responsible for any scheme: - (a) Specific authority to commit expenditure - (b) Authority to proceed to tender - (c) Approval to accept a successful tender. - 6.18.1.7 The Chief Executive will issue a scheme of delegation for capital investment management in accordance with "CONCODE" and the capital investment manual guidance and any other relevant guidance issued by NHS Improvement, and the Foundation Trust's Standing Orders. - 6.18.1.8 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
+- (c) Approval to accept a successful tender. - 6.18.1.7 The Chief Executive will issue a scheme of delegation for capital investment management in accordance with "CONCODE" and the capital investment manual guidance and any other relevant guidance issued by NHS Improvement, and the Foundation Trust's Standing Orders. - 6.18.1.8 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.